tl;dr (Short version, click here)

-I began this site just before leaving Scotland, several years ago now, to head off on indefinite adventures.
+I began this site just before leaving Scotland, over five years ago now, to head off on indefinite adventures.
 At the time, the majority of my income came from freelance travel content writing.
-The plan had been to use Not A Travel Writer as a typical travel blog — to share destinations I visited, talk about what to do there, what to eat, take lots of pretty photos, and generally make more money from affiliate and advertising schemes, perhaps with a healthy dollop of press trips thrown into the mix.
+The plan had been to use Not A Travel Writer as a typical travel blog — to share destinations I visited, talk about what to do there, what to eat, take lots of pretty photos, and generally make more money from affiliate schemes and advertising, perhaps with a healthy dollop of press trips thrown into the mix.

 Time is the currency within which a writer works, and the spending and allocation of it is crucial to development and progress.
 It can be difficult to know what to share and when, what to work on, what to shelve, and what to return to.
 I have imported a number of my posts and articles from over the years, brought them from now-mothballed or defunct sites, or places I no longer felt comfortable, like tumblr, or substack.
 It shouldn’t need mentioning, but owning my own work is also important.

 The process of being a fiction writer goes hand-in-hand with being a non-fiction writer.
 The opposite is not always the case — and this is something often overlooked.
 To write stories which connect with others, whether to inspire, terrify, thrill, or touch, means understanding people, understanding the world we move through and the cues to which we react.
 This is a noble tradition, the fiction writer who also shares non-fiction thoughts, and one I wholeheartedly endorse and subscribe to.
-For this reason, you can expect all manner of things here — just have a look at the category menu to the right for examples.
+Travel, in particular, adds a depth of flavour to my stories which would otherwise be lacking.